Spartacus (film): Plot

 The Roman Senate becomes increasingly alarmed as Spartacus defeats every army sent against him.
 Crassus' opponent Gracchus knows that his rival will try to use the crisis as a justification for seizing control of the Roman army.
 To try to prevent this, Gracchus channels as much military power as possible into the hands of his own protégé, the young senator Julius Caesar.
 Although Caesar lacks Crassus' contempt for the lower classes of Rome, he mistakes the man's rigid outlook for a patrician.
 Thus, when Gracchus reveals that he has bribed the Cilicians to get Spartacus out of Italy and rid Rome of the slave army, Caesar regards such tactics as beneath him and goes over to Crassus.

 Crassus bribes the pirates to abandon Spartacus and has the Roman army secretly force the rebels away from the coastline towards Rome.
 Amid panic that Spartacus means to sack the city, the Senate gives Crassus absolute power.
 Now surrounded by Roman legions, Spartacus persuades his men to die fighting.
 Just by rebelling and proving themselves human, he says that they have struck a blow against slavery.
 In the ensuing battle, most of the slave army is massacred.
 The Romans try to locate the rebel leader for special punishment by offering a pardon (and return to enslavement) if anyone will identify Spartacus or his corpse.
-One man shouts "I'm Spartacus!" and his cry is taken up by others.
+Antoninus shouts "I'm Spartacus!" and his cry is taken up by others.
 Crassus sentences them all to death by crucifixion along the Via Appia, where the revolt began.

 Finding Varinia and Spartacus' newborn son, Crassus takes them prisoner.
 He is disturbed by the idea that Spartacus can command more love and loyalty than he can, and hopes to compensate by making Varinia as devoted to him as she was to her former husband.
 When she rejects him, he guesses which man is Spartacus, and saves him for last, along with Antoninus.
 He forces them to fight to the death.
 The survivor is to be crucified.
 Spartacus kills Antoninus to spare him this terrible fate.
 The incident leaves Crassus worried about Spartacus' potential to live in legend as a martyr.
 In other matters, he is also worried about Caesar, whom he senses will someday eclipse him.

 Gracchus, having seen Rome fall into tyranny, commits suicide.
 Before doing so, he bribes his friend Batiatus to rescue Spartacus' family from Crassus and take them away to freedom.
 On the way out of Rome, the group passes under Spartacus' cross.
 Varinia comforts him in his dying moments by showing him his son and promising he will grow up free and knowing who his father was.